laurlai/data-vagabond/content/post/about.md

 I'm currently an Analytics Engineer at Slate, where I maintain our data pipeline and analyze article content performance, audience segmentation, and revenue optimization.

 I studied Physics at George Washington University culminating in a nuclear physics thesis.
-I spent two summers exploring particle physics before becoming a Technology Consultant.
-At Deloitte, I specialized in data analytics services for national security and defense.
-At GXM Consulting, I developed data analysis frameworks to measure defense agency performance and managed a rapid prototyping sofware project.
+I spent two summers exploring particle physics before becoming a Technology Consultant at Deloitte.
+I specialized in data analytics services for national security and defense.
+At GXM Consulting, I developed data analysis frameworks to measure defense agency performance and managed a rapid prototyping software project.

 **Some things I 💖:** 🌱 plants, 🛠 DIY projects, 🐈 and my cat, Atlas.